lsds/spectre-attack-sgx/README.md

 ## Credits
-SGXSpectre is brought to you by Dan O'Keeffe, Divya Muthukumaran, Pierre-Louis Aublin, Florian Kelbert, Christian Priebe and Peter Pietzuch.
+SGXSpectre is brought to you by Dan O'Keeffe, Divya Muthukumaran, Pierre-Louis Aublin, Florian Kelbert, Christian Priebe, Josh Lind, Huanzhou Zhu and Peter Pietzuch.